 6. I want to know more about the work-study program.
 How do I qualify?

 You must apply for Federal Financial Aid through the FAFSA to find out if you qualify for the work-study program.
 If you are eligible, you can apply for a job both on and off campus.
 Work-study jobs pay minimum wage and you are limited to 10-15 hours per week.
-Information about work-study job openings is posted on the Job Placement bulletin board located in the Bess Student Center.
+Information about work-study job openings is posted on the Job Placement bulletin board located in the Westover Administration Building on the first floor across from the Welcome Center.
 Once you are hired for a position, contact financial aid for assistance in completing your paperwork.

 7. I receive private scholarships.
 What do I need to do to get the funds?

 Follow the instructions on your award letter.
 If you have not already done so, bring or send a copy of your award information to the Three Rivers Financial Aid Office so we can record it.
 Make sure you put your full name and student ID or SSN on every document.
 If needed, we will send verification of your enrollment to the donor and request scholarship funds.